Miranda is back – but what have the characters been up to since we last saw them?

 Clive Evans and “customer”

-The couple dwell a really comfortable life with their blue and pink heart-shaped picture frames.
+The couple dwell a really completely satisfied life with their blue and purple heart-shaped picture frames.

 Mike Jackford

-After being dumped by Miranda, Mike received again on a aircraft to Africa.
-He’s at present filming a documentary with David Attenborough in regards to the bat-eared fox, which is claimed to air subsequent February on BBC One.
+After being dumped by Miranda, Mike obtained again on a aircraft to Africa.
+He’s at the moment filming a documentary with David Attenborough concerning the bat-eared fox, which is alleged to air subsequent February on BBC One.

-Though comfortable surrounded by David and the animals, he has by no means fairly received over his love for Miranda.
+Though completely satisfied surrounded by David and the animals, he has by no means fairly obtained over his love for Miranda.

-To search out out what Miranda and co have actually been as much as, tune into to her My Such Enjoyable Celebration on New Yr’s Day…
+To seek out out what Miranda and co have actually been as much as, tune into to her My Such Enjoyable Celebration on New 12 months’s Day…

-Miranda: My Such Enjoyable Celebration is on BBC One at 5:45pm on New Yr’s Day
+Miranda: My Such Enjoyable Celebration is on BBC One at 5:45pm on New 12 months’s Day

 Add Comment